valdiman/PortlandHarborProject/R/Kriging/KrigingEvaluation.md

 **What this means**

-Kriging is inappropriate for PCB11 - it cannot improve predictions PCB11 is well-mixed in your study area (no spatial gradients) Simple statistics are sufficient to describe PCB11 concentrations
+- Kriging is inappropriate for PCB11 - it cannot improve predictions
+- PCB11 is well-mixed in your study area (no spatial gradients)